 Why do you want to trace your family history?
+Does the idea unnerve, yet intrigue you?
 It’s all over TV, certainly.
 Who Do You Think You Are? has versions in Australia, the UK and the US.
 Finding Your Roots on PBS takes it a step further by working with DNA.
 Genealogy Roadshow, another PBS creation, takes genealogy from town to town, answering simple and complex questions for those willing to stand in line and wait.
-And, not surprisingly, BYU-TV (a product of Brigham Young University and The Church of Jesus Christ of Latter-day Saints, long-time leaders in genealogy and family history research) has Relative Race, a reality game show in which participant teams race to find relatives found through documentary research and DNA.
+Not surprisingly, BYU-TV (a product of Brigham Young University and The Church of Jesus Christ of Latter-day Saints, long-time leaders in genealogy and family history research) has Relative Race, a reality game show in which participant teams race to find relatives found through documentary research and DNA.
 And in our daily lives, we all know that family lore makes for fun storytelling sessions at reunions and holiday gatherings.

 But what if you don’t have the raw materials of family history?
-Are you part of a family that just hasn’t handed down its stories?
+Are you part of a family that hasn’t handed down its stories?
 Are you an orphan, missing a parent, adopted or fostered?
-Are you African-American, Native American, Latin American?
+Are you African-American, Native American, Latin American in a country whose records are by and for European-American people?
+Are your country of origin’s records not computerized, or difficult to find?
 Increasingly, there are tools available online to help you uncover secrets.
-It’s natural to want those answers.
+It’s natural to want those answers, yet hard to come by them without expertise.

 If you said yes to any of these questions, it might be time to find someone to start your research for you.
 Ask yourself: